NanaBanana98/Power-Automate-Personal-API-Docs/TestSaveEmailAsPDF.md

 **Scenario:**
 When inputs are:
-    - path: in format '/location'
+    -path: in format '/location'
-    - JSON Object is string with object embedded within
+    -JSON Object is string with object embedded within

 Then return the columns of that table with status code 0